STEPPING INTO A NEW ERA Interview: Sylvie Kauffmann Discusses the Complex Political Landscape Awaiting Kaja Kallas

 Sylvie Kauffmann: Constitutionally, the president is in charge of foreign and defence policy, but the government controls the budget.
 If the far-right gains power, it could complicate things for Macron.
 Marine Le Pen has a history of close ties with Putin, which she downplays now due to public opinion, but it remains part of her party's DNA.
 It would make it more difficult for Macron to be as bold in his Ukraine policy.

 Interviewer: Estonians are currently wondering whether Macron is serious with this military instructor operation in Ukraine or not.
-What's your take on it?
+What should we make of it?

 Sylvie Kauffmann: I think he was serious when he mentioned it.
 The Ukrainians might need it more for political reasons than technical ones.
 It boosts morale and shows Western commitment.
 Macron's intention was sincere, but he needed support from other countries, and it became politically sensitive domestically, especially with upcoming elections.
 It's currently on hold.